NaorDavidTech/smart_parking_system/README.md

 ## 🔧 How It Works

 - At the **entrance**, a **distance sensor (HC-SR04)** detects the presence of a vehicle.
+- Once detected, the system checks the following conditions **before allowing entry**:
+  1. The vehicle is at a distance of less than 70 mm from the sensor (i.e., close to the gate).
-- Once detected, the system waits for a valid **RFID tag** assigned to that vehicle.
+  2. A valid **RFID tag** assigned to the vehicle is scanned.
+  3. The current **car count is less than 3** (i.e., parking space is available).
-- If the RFID is recognized, the **servo motor** activates to open the gate and allows the car to enter.
+- If all conditions are satisfied, the **servo motor** activates to open the gate and allows the car to enter.
 - At the **exit**, another **ultrasonic sensor** detects a vehicle waiting to leave.
 - The gate will only open if a **payment confirmation** is received via the **Android app**.

 ## 🎥 Demo Video

 Watch a live demonstration of the Smart Parking System in action:
 👉 [Smart Parking System Demo on YouTube](https://youtu.be/IOieSrHeTKE)